 And as for cost - if you are planning on keeping the grass for 10 years or more, then cost considerations will even themselves out.

-Get more great interior & exterior design advice with our FREE design consultation.
-Make your dream home a reality.
+Get more great interior & exterior design advice with our complimentary design consultation.
+Get in touch to make your dream home a reality, today!